DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

 - HAL: Create new *IODevice class* as the abstract base class for all I/O devices such as GPIO Extenders, remote I/O, DCC Accessories and (for completeness) Arduino I/O pins.
 The base class/subclass model allows the CS code to communicate directly with the base class, without having to be tailored for functionality implemented in specific subclasses.
-Specific implemenations of the interface, to support different hardware devices, can be easily *‘plugged in’ as desired at compile time*, by adding an include file (``#include "xxx.h"``) and one line to the user’s ‘mySetup’ file (``xxx::create(firstVpin, nPins, ...);``) before building the software.  *This enables a wide selection of hardware to be supported, without unwanted or unused device drivers taking valuable space in the
+Specific implementations of the interface, to support different hardware devices, can be easily *‘plugged in’ as desired at compile time*, by adding an include file (``#include "xxx.h"``) and one line to the user’s ‘mySetup’ file (``xxx::create(firstVpin, nPins, ...);``) before building the software.  *This enables a wide selection of hardware to be supported, without unwanted or unused device drivers taking valuable space in the